-Perhaps the most common of the Jeep fire engines was the CJ-2A conversion done for Willys-Overland by a number of manufacturers from 1946-49.
-Many of them survive in private collections, museums, and even still in service.
+Perhaps the most common of the Jeep fire engines was the CJ-2A conversion done from 1946-49 for Willys-Overland by various manufacturers, particularly Howe Fire Apparatus of Anderson, Indiana.
+Many survive in private collections, museums, and even still in service.

 One of the earliest Howe Jeeps is this column-shift 1945 CJ-2A owned by Art and Darlene Gloss in Missouri since 1988, and photographed by Bob Christy in 2014.
 The Jeep was originally sold to a lumber company near Sandpoint, Idaho, and later joined the Sandpoint Fire Department, where it racked up a little over 2,000 miiles.